Sys-KU/DeepPlan/README.md

 # The generated plan from this command is saved the plans directory
 ```

-If you want to take a look at plans generated, you can click the following links.
+If you want to take a look at generated plans (Table 3 in the paper), you can click the following links.

-* Plans
+* [FIXME] Plans

-DeepPlan coordinates layer load and execution timing based on the corresponding plan.
+## 4. Run benchmarks

-## 4. Step3: Model Execution
+Once DeepPlan generate the execution plan for a given model, you can run the model inference with the DeepPlan engine through the commands below, from DeepPlan's `Home` directory.
-If you created the plan above, you can run the model inference for the ResNet50 model with DeepPlan engine through the commands below, from DeepPlan's `Home` directory.
+Here, we have an example for ResNet50.
+In this section, we describe how to run four different execution methods,
-We provide four execution methods explained in our paper.
+Baseline (on-demand), PipeSwitch, DeepPlan (DHA), DeepPlan (PT), and DeepPlan (PT+DHA), explained in our paper.

 Before running the model inference, you have to set `PLAN_REPO` environment variable which represents where plans are stored.